dhamaniasad/HeadlessBrowsers/README.md

 ### A list of (almost) all headless web browsers in existence

+*A web browser without a graphical user interface, controlled programmatically.
+Used for automation, testing, and other purposes.*

 Name  | About  | Supported Languages
 :------------ |:---------------| :-----
 |[Awesomium](http://www.awesomium.com/) | Chromium-based headless browser engine|C++, .NET|